Carrier Air Wing Fifteen

-Carrier Air Wing Fifteen (CVW-15) is a former United States Navy aircraft carrier air wing that was decommissioned on March 31, 1995.
+Carrier Air Wing Fifteen (CVW-15) is a former United States Navy aircraft carrier air wing that was decommissioned on 31 March 1995.
 It was previously known as Carrier Air Group Fifteen (CVG-15) before 1963 before being renamed in December of that year.

 History

-Early Years and Vietnam War
+Early years and Vietnam War

-Carrier Air Group 15 was established on April 5, 1951, and was deployed to the Korean War in September of that year on board the USS Antietam.
+Carrier Air Group 15 was established on 5 April 1951, and was deployed to the Korean War in September of that year on board the USS Antietam.
 The squadron was made up of reserve squadrons during the two cruises during the Korean War.
 Starting in 1960, CVG-15 would begin a two decade long attachment with the USS Coral Sea that would continue when in 1963, all CVGs were re-designated as Carrier Air Wings.
 With this, CVG-15 became Carrier Air Wing 15.
 CVW-15 however did deploy with the USS Constellation only once in 1966 during the Vietnam War.
 During the evacuation of Saigon in 1975, CVW-15's aircraft covered the helicopters used to rescue the civilians fleeing the Invasion.

 Post Vietnam

 CVW-15 made their final deployment on board the Coral Sea in 1977.
 This cruise was the only time that the F-4J Phantom and EA-6A Electric Intruder part of CVW-15.
 After this, in 1979, CVW-15 deployed for the first on a different carrier than Coral Sea in around 13 years when they deployed with USS Kitty Hawk and with new F-14A Tomcat and S-3A Viking.

 In 1983, CVW-15 deployed on the new Nimitz-class carrier USS Carl Vinson's first post-shakedown cruise.
-This cruise was significant as it was an around the world cruise that involved stops in St. Thomas, Monaco, Abidjan, Perth, Subic Bay, British Hong Kong, Sasebo, Pusan, Pearl Harbour and the moving the Vinson's homeport from Norfolk, Virginia on the west coast to Alameda, California, in the San Francisco Bay Area.
+This cruise was significant as it was an around the world cruise that involved stops in St. Thomas, Monaco, Abidjan, Perth, Subic Bay, British Hong Kong, Sasebo, Pusan, Pearl Harbor and the moving the Vinson's homeport from Norfolk, Virginia on the west coast to Alameda, California, in the San Francisco Bay Area.
 During their time with the Carl Vinson, they took part in RIMPAC 84' and 86'.
-During the 1986-to-1987 cruise in the North Pacific, VF-51 and VF-111 carried the multiple tail codes of other carrier air wings to confuse Soviet Naval Aviation patrols which carrier VF-51 and 111 was assigned to.
+During the 1986-to-1987 cruise in the North Pacific, VF-51 and VF-111 carried the multiple tail codes of other carrier air wings to confuse Soviet Naval Aviation patrols which carrier VF-51 and VF-111 were assigned to.

-In July 1988, during the Olympics in Seoul, CVW-15 embarked on board Carl Vinson and operated off the coast of South Korea.
+In July 1988, during the Olympics in Seoul, CVW-15 embarked on board Carl Vinson and operated off the coast of South Korea for the ship's fourth overseas deployment.
+While on station, the carrier supported Operation Earnest Will, the escort of U.S. flagged tankers in the Persian Gulf.
+The carrier returned to the States on 16 December 1988 and was awarded the Admiral Flatley Memorial Award for aviation safety for 1988.
 In 1989, they also took part in the large naval exercise PACEX 89.